When was the last time you looked at your mission statement? Your vision? Do you even have one?

 ✅ DO – Think big picture.
 While your vision is your pot of gold, your mission should still lead you over the rainbow.

 ✅ DO – Consider what makes you different.
-Reference your values to evoke your brand’s unique point of view and create a statement that speaks to your team, and your why.
+Reference your values to speak from your brand’s unique point of view and create a statement that resonates with your team, and your why.

 🚫 DON’T – Be pompous or long-winded.
-Remember, this is meant to inspire you first and foremost.
+Remember, this should inspire you first and foremost.
 Avoid the marketing mumbo jumbo!

 Want more tips on writing a powerful mission statement?
 We’ve got you covered.

 Concentration is critical when it comes to your brand.
 But sometimes, you have to zoom out in order to see clearly.
-If you’re in need of a little perspective, hiring an outside expert can equip you with the necessary insight to keep your brand and team focused.
+If you need some perspective, hiring an outside expert can equip you with the necessary insight to keep your brand and team focused.